Holsters for Self Defense: A Guide to Carrying Concealed

 - It fits snug against your body.
 Not only will an ill-fitting holster be uncomfortable, but it can draw attention if it’s bouncing around, which is not what you want.

-- It holds the firearm tight.
+- It holds the firearm tightly.
 If your gun isn’t tight in its holster, it becomes a risk during a physical altercation.
 If you’re fighting someone, thrown to the floor, or even running away, you need to be sure your firearm is going to stay put.

 - It’s able to be carried concealed.
 If you want to use a gun for self defense, it’s always best to wear it concealed.
 You don’t want to draw unwanted trouble or make people feel uncomfortable because they can see your weapon.